mmc41/VALJOGen/README.md

 ## 4. KNOWN ISSUES:
 - Maven does not always detect correctly when to rebuild after changes in templates.
 Do a `"mvn clean"` if this happens.
 - Generated code only get the correct method parameter names if you add the "-parameters" option to javac.
-- No support for non-default base class constructors.
 - Support for XML/JSON serialization should be easier.
+- "-processorpath" path option for javac not currently supported.
+Use "-cp" option instead.

 ## 5. RELEVANT LITTERATURE ABOUT JAVA VALUE OBJECTS:
 - <http://docs.oracle.com/javase/8/docs/api/java/lang/doc-files/ValueBased.html>